layoutBox/LayoutFrameworkBenchmark/README.md

 :pushpin: Anyone who would like to integrate any other layout frameworks to this GitHub project is welcome.

 ## Benchmark details
 The benchmark layout UICollectionView and UITableView cells in multiple pass, each pass contains more cells than the previous one.
-The **X axis** in following charts indicates the **number of cells** contained for each pass.
-The **Y axis** indicates the **number of seconds** to render all cells from one pass.

 ## Benchmark cell's layout
 Here are the benchmark rendering results to compare visual results: